You Must Consider the Complete Customer Journey

 Utilizing Customer Journey Maps

 Creating your customer journey maps is only the first part of the process; the second piece is using what you’ve learned to make meaningful business changes.
 Sometimes you’ll discover some low-hanging fruit that you can easily fix, that will do wonders for enhancing customer experience.
-Using the examples cited at the beginning of the post, you could:

 Putting the Customer First